bootstrap CLI

 - Attach — if

-This means npx @tinycld/create-package my-todo from an empty directory produces a self-contained ./tinycld-my-todo/ workspace with everything you need to run the app, while running it from inside an existing ~/code/tinycld/ workspace just adds another sibling package next to your existing tinycld checkout.
+This means npx @tinycld/bootstrap --new my-todo from an empty directory produces a self-contained ./tinycld-my-todo/ workspace with everything you need to run the app, while running it from inside a workspace root just adds another member next to app/ and core/.

 | Prompt | Example | Notes |